I’m excited to announce I’m writing the first ever official, by arrangement with the BBC, Holby City book!

 It’s a behind the scenes look at how the show gets to our screens, from the initial story ideas to the finished article we watch every Tuesday evening.
 The lovely people at Holby (and they are lovely) are being brilliant about letting me poke about and ask them lots of (probably annoying) questions.
 I’m finding out some fascinating stuff about the massive amount of work that goes into each episode, from the scripts to the filming, the actors to post production, and loads of stuff I wouldn’t even have thought of.

-The book will be published in summer 2017.
+The book will be published later this year.
 Get email updates about how it’s coming along by following this link.

 There’s going to be an interesting new addition to the Holby City cast early in the new year.
 Jemma Redgrave will play general surgeon Bernie (Berenice) Wolfe.
 Executive Producer Oliver Kent says, “When we dreamed up the character of Bernie Wolfe, we immediately thought of Jemma Redgrave and we were utterly thrilled when she agreed to join the Holby Company.”